Kirity/aws-demo-webapp/README.md

 ##### Security best practices?

-- Use ACM along with ALB to force only HTTPS client communication.
+- Use `ACM` along with `ALB` to force only HTTPS client communication.
 - Allow ingress requests only from frontend-ALB-security-group to the frontend-ecs-service.
 This will reduce the attack surface.
 - Use encryption at rest where ever possible(EBS, RDS, CloudWatch logs).
-- Use IAM roles to access any resources from EC2.
+- Use IAM roles to access any resources from `EC2`.
 - Do not use access-key-id and secret-access-key in EC2 instead use Secrets Manager to store and read passwords.
 - Create the IAM roles with the "least privilege principle".
 - Configure [AWS Shield](https://aws.amazon.com/shield/) for the DDOS protection.